Archive for 2009

 Recently a Theatrical Intelligence blog reader posted a question about conflict in the workplace; she wondered if using theatrical intelligence could help resolve the tricky issues of conflict that frequently occur at work.
 The answer is yes, Yasmin, and thank you for asking.

-Most of us have a fear of conflict at work.
-It is all too reminiscent of family quarrels and hierarchy and we go to great lengths to avoid it because makes us feel embarrassed, uncomfortable, and often powerless.
+Many of us have a fear of conflict at work, which is often reminiscent of family quarrels and hierarchy.
+We tend to go to great lengths to avoid it, because it makes us feel embarrassed, uncomfortable, and often powerless.

-It would benefit us to follow one of the guiding principles of improvisation: to “follow your fear”.1
+It would benefit us to follow one of the guiding principles of improvisation: “follow your fear”.1

-Acceptance of it is paramount, in order to build a concrete story.
+Acceptance of the reality, as it is being established, is paramount, in order to build a concrete story.

 Denial of reality inevitably breaks down trust and builds up fear.
 Acceptance of reality opens up worlds of possibility.
 What if you were to “follow your fear” in the face of a workplace conflict?
 What if you were to have the courage to say “The dead moose on the table is beginning to smell – what shall we do about it?”